PEMapModder/PocketMine-Plugins/README.md

 ![License](https://img.shields.io/badge/license-MIT-orange.svg)
 [![Stars](https://img.shields.io/github/stars/Gamecrafter/PocketMine-Plugins.svg)](https://github.com/Gamecrafter/PocketMine-Plugins/stargazers)

 A collection of Gamecrafter's plugins for `Alpha_1.4` and `Alpha_1.5`.
-Every plugin in this repository is licensed under MIT.
 Please note that not all the plugins here may be released on the PocketMine plugin repository.
-Also note that not all the plugins will work, for the fact that I don't always test them thoroughly.
+If you want to help out, take a look at `CONTRIBUTING.md` before doing so.

 ###Plugins:
 |Name|Version|Submitted|